-MTE 3070.00 Clinical Immunohematology 2 s.h.
+MTE 3070.00 Clinical Immunohematology

 Immunologic principles as they relate to the study of blood transfusion science for the medical laboratory scientist.
 Blood banking testing procedures in collection, testing, storing, and transfusing whole blood and its components are discussed.
 Prerequisite: BIO 3280.00, BIO 3280.LB.
 Co-requisite: MTE 3070.LB.